-The course objective: The course helps in developing a detailed understanding of eukaryotic complexity and organization.
-Current research on the molecular basis of the control of gene expression in eukaryotic has developed a detailed understanding of techniques of gene diagnostics and DNA profile to acquire the fundamental of genomics and
+The course helps in developing a detailed understanding of eukaryotic complexity and organization.
+Current research on the molecular basis of the control of gene expression in eukaryotic has developed a detailed understanding of techniques of gene diagnostics and DNA profile to acquire the fundamental of genomics and bioinformatics, it is desirable to have in depth study on these lines.